-The Division of Career and Adult Education receives its federal funding appropriations each year from the U.S. Department of Education, Office of Vocational and Adult Education (OVAE).
-Due to recent uncertainty with Congressional funding, Florida's 2013-2014 allocation is not known at this time.
-As of February 2013, Perkins was expected to be funded at the same level as 2012-2013 with the award totaling \$56,463,741 contingent upon approval of Florida's State Plan revisions, budget and state performance targets.
-This funding level could change dependent upon any decision made regarding the sequester of funds currently proposed by the government.
-Sequestration of funds could result in all federal programs receiving an across the board funding cut.
+The Division of Career and Adult Education receives its federal funding appropriations each year from the U.S. Department of Education, Office of Career, Technical, and Adult Education (OCTAE).
+As of February 2014, Perkins was expected to be funded at the same level as 2013-2014 with the award totaling \$56,395,328 contingent upon approval of Florida's State Plan revisions, budget, and state performance targets.
+This funding level is subject to change based upon federal funding.

 a.
-Allocation Categories
+2014-2015 Allocation Categories

-- For the FY 2013-2014 program year the following allocations will be made in accordance with Section 112 of the Act.
+- For the FY 2014-2015 program year, allocations will be made in the following categories in accordance with Section 112 of the Act:

 - State Leadership

-- State Administration
+- o State Administration

 - Aid to Districts

-The final percentage allocated in each category is dependent upon the outcome of the proposed 2013 sequestration cuts.
 Florida will adhere to the guidelines of the Act and allocate no more than 10% to State Leadership activities and no more than 5% to administrative functions, leaving the remainder of funds for allocation to local agencies.

 Florida will exercise its right to reserve a percentage of the funds sent out to local programs to support uses described in section 135 of the Act.
 This amount is dependent upon final Perkins IV funding.
-Through the reserve fund allocation, Florida will support Rural and Sparsely Populated Areas, Department of Juvenile Justice programs (through a competitive process), the Florida School for the Deaf and Blind, University Developmental Research Schools, and the Florida Virtual School.
+Through the reserve fund allocation, Florida will support Rural and Sparsely Populated Areas, Department of Juvenile Justice programs (through a competitive process), Department of Corrections programs, the Florida School for the Deaf and Blind, University Developmental Research Schools, and the Florida Virtual School.